otgrkiss/vagrant-docker-haproxy-tls/Readme.md

 You can also load the prerecorded files from the wireshark folder of this project.

-1. Setup a second virtual machine with Linux or install wireshark on your host machine.
+1. Setup a second virtual machine with Linux or install Wireshark on your host machine.
 For the virtual machine, you need to specify the correct host-only network adapter.
 1. To decrypt the last parts of the handshake, set the environment variable